iburnup/iburnup.github.io/docs/alert-speaker.md

 ---

 A speaker for audio notifications from IOT system.
-Use an ESP32 to subscribe to MQTT messages and play sound files that have been saved to sd card
+Use an ESP32 to subscribe to MQTT messages and play sound files that have been saved to sd card.

 #### Plan